-Following its Green Paper on Security and Sustainability in Defined Benefit Pension Schemes in February last year the DWP has now published its white paper under the above heading.
+Following its Green Paper on Security and Sustainability in Defined Benefit Pension Schemes in February last year, the DWP (Department for Work and Pensions) has now published its white paper under the above heading.
 There will be a lot of discussion in the coming weeks and months on some of the proposals but here is a summary of some of the key points:

 DWP still take the view that there is no systemic problem with the regulatory and legislative framework governing DB pension schemes – despite some recent high profile cases – but they acknowledge that the flexibility within the current system has been misused in some cases.

 - The powers of the Pensions Regulator (TPR) are to be enhanced so that there is a “stronger” Pensions Regulator.
 The key changes here will:

 - Give TPR power to punish those “who deliberately put their pension scheme at risk” – what are termed “punitive” penalty fines will be introduced;

 - A new criminal offence will be introduced to punish those found to have “committed wilful or reckless behaviour” in relation to a scheme;

 - Strengthen the existing notifiable events voluntary clearance framework, so that employer takes account of pension considerations in corporate transactions (but DWP want to make sure that this does not adversely affect “legitimate” business activity).